thenniges/blacktop/spikes/test_program/README.md

 This project uses the pin layout that is the same as the first rev of the PCB The goal of this spike was to write a simple test program that can test everything except the EEPROM

+The program starts by cycling through the hex values 0-F on each digit one by one When that completes, the onboard red and green leds should be on The RGB LED should have Red and Green on plus whatever percentage of Blue the potentiometer represents

 Pushing the onboard button toggles the onboard red led Pushing the extra button (on the pcb) toggles the onboard green led Changing the potentiometer changes the red of the rgb led